JHeirons/skycademy-guide/1b-anatomyofaflight.md

 ![what happens in a balloon flight?](1/whathappens.JPG)

 - A flight involves sending a lightweight payload into the upper atmosphere (not space) attached to a weather balloon
-- The balloon, filled with either Hydrogen or Helium generates the lift required to reach the upper atmosphere
+- The balloon, filled with either Hydrogen or Helium, generates the lift required to reach the upper atmosphere
-- At the apex of the flight the balloon, stretched due to decreased air pressure, will burst leaving the payload to fall back down to earth.
+- At the apex of the flight, the balloon, fully expanded due to decreased air pressure, will burst leaving the payload to fall back down to earth.
-- During the descent the payload is slowed by a parachute which is between the payload and the balloon
+- During the descent, the payload is slowed by a parachute which is between the payload and the balloon
 - You goal is to successfully launch the balloon and be at (or near) the landing site when the balloon comes down
 - The chart shows a fairly typical flight profile, rising steadily to a height of 38km and then descending fairly rapidly

 [![youtube video 1](1/youtubevideo1.JPG)](https://www.youtube.com/watch?v=_CPRcW4IwS0)

-- The video above shows a faily ideal launch in low wind conditions with the payload chain ascending at about 5 m/s
+- The video above shows a good launch in low wind conditions with the payload chain ascending at about 5 m/s
-- You can make out the balloon connected to the parachute and few metres below, further down is the box containing the payload and then right at the bottom of the line is a second tracker acting as a backup.
+- You can make out the balloon connected to the parachute and few metres below.
+Further down is the box containing the payload and then right at the bottom of the line is a second tracker acting as a back up.

 [![youtube video 1](1/youtubevideo2.JPG)](https://www.youtube.com/watch?v=PfD309zhKi0)

-- In the video above, you can see the moment of burst, as the balloon under pressure expands and reaches it’s limit
+- In the video above, you can see the moment of burst as the balloon expands under pressure and reaches it’s limit
 - The faint trace of the balloon after burst is the talcum powder that the balloon is covered in to prevent it sticking to itself

 ###Preparation

-There are number of steps needed in order to prepare for a launch, each are relatively straightforward, however all need to be mastered before attempting a flight:
+There are a number of steps needed in order to prepare for a launch.
+Each are relatively straightforward but all need to be mastered before attempting a flight:

 - Decide what you want to achieve
 - Decide where (away from airports, preferably with plenty of land to the east)